Jimmy Durmaz: AIK

 On 12 January 2023, Durmaz signed a contract with AIK that will run until 31 December 2024.

+Gençlerbirliği

+In January 2024, Durmaz returned to former club Gençlerbirliği on an eighteen-month contract.

 International career

 Durmaz made his debut for Sweden on 8 February 2011 in a friendly game against Cyprus.
 Durmaz was selected for the annual training camp for the Sweden national team in January 2012.
 The squad selection for the camp traditionally feature the best Swedish players in domestic and other Scandinavian leagues.

 Durmaz represented Sweden at Euro 2016.

 He was named in Sweden's 23-man squad for the 2018 FIFA World Cup in Russia, but only made one appearance in the tournament, coming on as a substitute against Germany in the group stage.
 After conceding a last-minute free kick in the game, from which Toni Kroos scored to beat Sweden 2–1, Durmaz was subjected to racial abuse and threats of violence on social media.
 Expert analysis found that the most abusive posts were almost all bot generated, rather than from genuine users.